Shades of Things to Come 1

 All right, a quick ‘splain — looks like there is dissension in the ranks at Bitcoin (related to the issues I raised above, regarding Bitcoin’s lousy implementation), and some of the coders want to go with new software for Bitcoin, in hopes of improving transaction speed (lowering “latency”), by increasing block size.
-You lucky readers are up to speed and already know that the transactions are bundled in “blocks,” so, theoretically, if you have more transactions per block, and you can process the same number of blocks, you have more transactions per unit of time, quickening the system.
+You, my readers, are already up to speed and already know that the transactions are bundled in “blocks,” so, theoretically, if you have more transactions per block, and you can process the same number of blocks, you have more transactions per unit of time, quickening the system.

 I expect if they go this route, they’ll see oblivion for one of the forks.
 That is, people on the “bad” fork will convert their bitcoins to those on the “good” fork, en masse, leading to a crash in value on one of the forks.
 (So some are going to take heavy losses.)
 That’s a no-brainer, if one fork is perceived as “better,” unless they anticipate it and figure out a fix ahead of time.

 Which calls to mind something else to take note of: “Leaks.”
 The economic system is artificial.
 Price discovery is difficult as interest rates and other factors are manipulated.
 Thus, we see insanity like Bitcoin that went over 1200USD (now calmed down a bit).
 It’s because engineering the economy means unexpected, unplanned consequences, and fear.
 That fear is driving the price of Bitcoin.
 Weird “leaks” in the system show up in unrealistic pricing in areas where prices aren’t artificially suppressed or inflated.
 It’s like when you squeeze a flexible container containing a liquid, and it bulges out in the areas where you aren’t squeezing.